marcelpeyton/PortfolioPage/README.md

 # PortfolioPage <img align="right" src="https://img.shields.io/badge/License-MIT-blue"></img>
 ## Description
 A portfolio with a collection of works all linked to github.
 This portfolio was made with REACT.
+It shows some projects I made.

 ## Table of Contents